Chequebook journalism: Acceptance of its use in Europe

 The practice of paying news sources has been ongoing in Europe and Britain since about the 1850s.
 According to journalist Neville Thurlbeck, the British press has been practicing chequebook journalism for over 160 years.
 Related to this was a British "phone hacking scandal" dating back to 2002, during which it was learned that for years there had been illegal phone hacking, police bribery, and the exercising of improper influence in the pursuit of news stories.
-The hacking focused on celebrities, politicians, and members of the British Royal Family.
+The hacking focused on celebrities, politicians, and members of the British royal family.

-Many criminal trials were being tainted when such payments were made or even promised.
+Many criminal trials were tainted when such payments were made or even promised.
 In one case, the UK tabloid The News of the World promised a young girl $25,000 if the man she accused of sexually molesting her was convicted; her testimony was the key evidence.

 And chequebook journalism has also prevented the public from reading news about major world events.
 One such event was the birth of the world's first test-tube baby in 1978, which took place in a London hospital.
 A frantic bidding war began among newspapers for the exclusive right to interview the parents, doctors and the hospital staff.
 The competition was won by the Daily Mail, after they agreed to pay the parents $600,000.
 A similar bidding war took place in London in 1996, with the birth and subsequent death of octuplets.
 The mother received up to an estimated $1.55 million for giving the tabloid, News of the World, exclusive rights to interviews.

 The difference is attitude in Europe toward chequebook journalism was made apparent in 1999, when ABC did not pay Monica Lewinsky for an interview with Barbara Walters.
 That was in accord with its policy of not paying sources.
 However, for an interview Lewinsky gave to a British TV company at about the same time, she was paid $660,000 and promised additional amounts from foreign sales.
 "The Brits apparently don't fret over journalistic purity like the colonists do," said TV writer Tom Jicha.

 According to journalism scholar Ron Smith, about two-thirds of British journalists accept the practice of paying news sources.
 And throughout Europe, government officials require "honorariums" before they will grant interviews.
 In the realm of European sports, tennis and soccer stars typically receive large payments for discussing their game with reporters.
 While those who have had affairs with sports stars receive large payoffs to be interviewed, as when Sky News paid $200,000 to a woman who made that claim regarding soccer player David Beckham.
 In Eastern Europe and Russia, it's been common practice for government officials to be paid before discussing newsworthy events.
 When, for example, the Soviet Union collapsed in 1991, officials were demanding cash up front for access to news sources and sites.